CausticKirbyZ/SprayCannon/README.md

 # **Why**
-I got sick and tired of having to remember and manually spray a password every 30-60 min for a userlist and managing a large list with what passwords for what user was the worst.
+I got sick and tired of having to remember and manually spray a password every 30-60 min for a userlist and managing a large list with what passwords had been sprayed for what user was the worst.
 Also adding to a userlist added additional problems with either starting over or leaving out missed passwords for new accounts.
 Additionally many spraying tools only existed for certain endpoints ie just an o365 spray tool or just an exchange spray tool.
-I wanted a standard framework that could do any sprying i needed.
+I wanted a standard framework that could do any spraying i needed with all the features i wanted.
 So i created....

 <br>
 <img src="./mdassets/spraycannon_art.png">

 # **SprayCannon**
-A fast password spray tool designed to simplify and automate many password spraying problems i faced.
+A fast multithreaded password spray tool designed to simplify and automate many password spraying problems i faced.
 ## **Features**
 * Database to keep track of what has been sprayed/valid finds (Sqlite3)
 * Supports username,password (as single inputs and files )